aTinyShellScript/awd_docs/docs/configuration.md

 ## NEMA17 Bearing Idler Stacks

-These are also the idler locations for the original NEMA14 plates.
+These are also the idler locations for the original NEMA14 (and Funssor CNC plates) plates.

 ![NEMA17 Idler Locations](images/Idler_Locations_17.png)